dashjoin/platform/README.md

 The Dashjoin low code platform sits on top of one or more databases.
 These databases can be empty, ready to store application data, or they can contain an existing schema and data, possibly under the control of other software and systems.
-Dashjoin connects to these databases and maps the data using for coordinates for each data record:
+Dashjoin connects to these databases and maps the data using coordinates for each data record:

 #### Record Coordinates